TISUnion/ChatBridge/README.md

 Required MCDR >=2.2

-Just put the `.mcdr` file into the plugin folder
+Just put the `.pyz` file into the plugin folder

 Configure: